Anesthesia Breathing Systems

 Mapleson Circuits

+In 1954, William Mapleson designated varying arrangements of breathing system components (masks, breathing tubes, fresh gas flow inlets, adjustable pressure-limiting valves, and reservoir bags) as Mapleson A-E circuits.[7]
 A mask is placed over a patient’s face to connect the patient to the system in these systems.
 These systems can also be connected to laryngeal mask airways or endotracheal tubes.
-The system typically has corrugated tubing that connects the mask or airway to the other system components, including a reservoir bag used to generate positive-pressure ventilation.
-Mixed gases are delivered to the system by a fresh gas flow (FGF) inlet.
-As anesthetic and fresh gases are delivered to the system, pressure will build if the gas inflow is greater than inspired volumes.
-Thus, the system also contains an adjustable pressure-limiting valve (APL valve) which allows gases to exit the breathing system.
+The system typically has corrugated tubing that connects the mask or airway to the other system components, including a reservoir bag, to generate positive pressure ventilation.
+A fresh gas flow (FGF) inlet delivers mixed gases to the system.
+As anesthetic and fresh gases are delivered to the system, pressure builds if the gas inflow exceeds inspired volumes.
+Thus, the system also contains an adjustable pressure-limiting valve (APL valve), which allows gases to exit the breathing system.
 An open APL valve is utilized during spontaneous ventilation to prevent pressure buildup and allow all expired gases to exit the system.
-As the valve is partially closed, gas is limited from exiting the system, permitting positive-pressure ventilation generated within the reservoir bag.
-Assuming fresh-gas inflow is adequate, an open APL valve will vent exhaled gas before inspiration to prevent rebreathing in these systems.
+As the valve is partially closed, gas is limited from exiting the system, permitting positive pressure ventilation generated within the reservoir bag.
+Assuming fresh-gas inflow is adequate, an open APL valve vents exhaled gas before inspiration to prevent rebreathing in these systems.

 Mapleson B: Arranged as reservoir bag, FGF inlet, APL valve, mask.

-• In this circuit, the FGF inlet is closer to the APL valve, which helps prevent the rebreathing concern in the Mapleson A circuit as above during controlled ventilation.
+• In this circuit, the FGF inlet is closer to the APL valve, which helps prevent the rebreathing concern in the Mapleson A circuit, as above, during controlled ventilation.

 Mapleson C: Arranged as reservoir bag, FGF inlet, APL valve, mask.